YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 Now that we've got The Most Important Thing re-created, we can start thinking about all the other Things we'll eventually want in our game.
 We need some kind of central database of Things where we can create new Things and easily maintain Things we've already created.
 There are many ways we could tackle this issue.
 We could use a `data-driven` approach and create a big dictionary of Thing data in a global script.
 We could take a `file-driven` approach and store Things in some kind of data file we could read from and pass to a constructor function.
 We're not going to do anything like this though.
 We are going to take, what I'm going to call, a `scene-driven` approach.
 We're going to construct and store all our Things in a database scene; much like we were using a scene to create our map's tileset!

-Time to create a new Scene at `res://things/Database.tscn`.
-Top node is `Node` "Database"
+Time to create a new Scene and create its top node as `Node` "Database".
+Save the scene as `res://things/Database.tscn`.

 Create "category" `Node`s to organize your Things.
 Can really be set up however you like.
 This system is stupid flexible.